 - When it comes to victims of sexual harassment, stats show that 99.8% of people who experience sexual harassment at work never file a sexual harassment charge.

-- More than half of the charges for alleged sexual harassment at work are resolved with “no reasonable cause.”
+- More than half of the alleged sexual harassment charges at work are resolved with “no reasonable cause.”

 - Women in supervisory positions are more likely to experience sexual harassment than women in subordinate positions.

-- Each year, around 58% of the 7th-12th graders in America experience some type of sexual harassment at school.
+- Each year, around 58% of the 7th-12th graders in America experience sexual harassment at school.